The Mr. Peanut Mayoralty Campaign of 1974

 Alright back to the peanut.
 I found out that we (my family) just missed an exhibit on the Mr. Peanut campaign.
 It was June 3, 2005 to September 18, 2005 at the Art Gallery of Greater Victoria in BC.
 Too bad, tho if I ever get out to BC I will have a chance to see everything at the Belkin Gallery.
 Here’s some more Mr. Peanut for Mayor related info:

 “Fellow artist John Mitchell suggested to Trasov that he run as Mr. Peanut in the November 1974 Vancouver mayoralty election as a symbol for artists and their artistic aspirations.
-Mitchell saw Mr. Peanut as living sculpture, a visual icon in the landscape, belonging to heritage like monuments and landmarks, embodying history and illuminating the present”(
+Mitchell saw Mr. Peanut as living sculpture, a visual icon in the landscape, belonging to heritage like monuments and landmarks, embodying history and illuminating the present”(taken from here).

 No comments: